X

 Can You Run With Hammertoes?

 You should not be prevented from running because of your hammertoe unless it causes discomfort.
-Metatarsal pads and insoles can help you while running and prevent it to get worse.
+Metatarsal pads and insoles can help you while running and prevent it from getting worse.

 Non-Surgical Options To Comfort Hammertoe Pain While Running